MoarTube/MoarTube-Node/README.md

 Run the command **sudo nano /etc/systemd/system/moartube-node.service**

-Below is an example of a moartube-node daemon
+Below is an example of a moartube-node systemd service unit file

 Make any necessary changes and paste into the nano text editor